perfekt-sicher-de/sveltekit-site/README.md

 - npm run build
 - firebase serve

+when you feature is ready create a pull request and wait some seconds for github to run the deployment. it will add a link to you merge request where the result of you work will be visible.

+# Can I get payed for my contribution?

+yes you can sent me offers.

+# Can I use the code for other projects

+yes with some restrictions, there is a strong copy left enforced by the license please read the license.

 # Contributens are welcome

 you miss a product or feature just open a issue